KeerthikaNagarajan/Exercise-09-Shift-registers-using-verilog-/README.md

 # Experiment--09-Implementation-of Shift-registers-using-verilog-

+### AIM:
-### AIM: To implement PISO , PIPO,PISO  using verilog and validating their functionality using their functional tables
+To implement PISO, PIPO,PISO  using verilog and validating their functionality using their functional tables

-### HARDWARE REQUIRED:  – PC, Cyclone II , USB flasher
+### HARDWARE REQUIRED:
+PC, Cyclone II , USB flasher

-### SOFTWARE REQUIRED:   Quartus prime
+### SOFTWARE REQUIRED:
+Quartus prime

 ### THEORY
 Shift registers are basically of 4 types.
 These are: